CLT - CHI

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest return flight from Charlotte to Chicago costs $77 on the route between Charlotte (CLT) and Chicago O'Hare Intl Airport (ORD).
-Over the past month, this route was, on average, 41% cheaper than other Charlotte-Chicago routes.
-It is also the most popular route.
+The absolute cheapest return flight from Charlotte to Chicago costs $160 on the route between Charlotte (CLT) and Chicago O'Hare Intl Airport (ORD).
+However, over the past month, flights between Charlotte (CLT) and Chicago Midway Airport (MDW) were, on average, 19% cheaper than other Charlotte-Chicago routes.
+The most popular route is between Charlotte (CLT) and Chicago O'Hare Intl Airport (ORD).

 What’s the cheapest day of the week to fly from Charlotte to Chicago?